alvarovillalbaa/alvarovillalbaa/README.md

 ![profile](https://user-images.githubusercontent.com/87529457/156182981-0a437d86-5c92-4e1d-8335-7a3b8b0162f7.gif)

-### I deleted all my repos because they were not great code, I've uploaded some of them as an 'earlycode' repo
+### I deleted all my public repos because they were not great code and mostly with small changes from copied repos from other people, I've uploaded some of them as an 'earlycode' repo in a .zip

+In 2019 I 'studied' different programming languages at w3school In 2020 I built 4 python games using pygames and some YT tutorials In 2024 I took programming seriously and started to develop production-ready code